-Owners may request that their listed property is removed from the Heritage Register, either because they believe that it does not have cultural heritage value or because they wish to demolish the property.
+Owners may request that their listed property be removed from the Heritage Register, either because they believe that it does not have cultural heritage value or because they wish to demolish the property.
 Approval from Council is required to remove a property from the Heritage Register.
 For applications which involve the demolition of the property, the applicant must submit an application to demolish the property, as outlined above, and the submission requirements for the demolition of a heritage property apply.
 The property will be removed from the Heritage Register after it has been demolished.

-The partial demolition of a property, such as the removal of an addition or the demolition of the interior, will not necessitate the removal of a listed property from the Heritage

-Register and will be processed on a case by case basis.
-Submission requirements may be scoped or waived by staff.
+The partial demolition of a property, such as the removal of an addition or the demolition of the interior, will not necessitate the removal of a listed property from the Heritage Register and will be processed on a case by case basis.
+Submission requirements may be scoped or waived by staff to reflect the nature of the application.

-For applications where the owner is proposing the removal of a property from the Heritage Register but is not proposing the demolition of the property, an application to remove a listed property from the Heritage Register is not deemed complete until the owner has submitted the following documents to the Economic Development Officer - Heritage Planning:
+For applications where the owner is proposing the removal of a property from the Heritage Register but is not proposing the demolition of the property, an application to remove a listed property from the Heritage Register is not deemed complete until the owner has submitted a notice of objection to the listing of the property on the Heritage Register to the City Clerk and the following documents to the Economic Development Officer - Heritage Planning:

-- Notification, in writing, of the applicant's intention to apply to Council to remove the property from the Heritage Register including the reasons for which the removal from the Register is being requested - A Cultural Heritage Evaluation Report prepared in accordance with the City's Cultural Heritage Evaluation Report Terms of Reference - Photo documentation of the property and all structures demonstrating the architectural and heritage features and including at least one photograph of each elevation of any structures on the property - A complete and certified title search of the property including: - A chain of title with instrument numbers and brief legal descriptions identified with the title searcher's name, stamp or similar; - Block map - Certified copy of PIN - Certified copy of old abstract pages - Full copies of transfers or other relevant title documents (wills, mortgages, etc.) - Copies of reference plans
+- Notification, in writing, of the applicant's intention to apply to Council to remove the property from the Heritage Register including the reasons for which the removal from the Register is being requested - A Cultural Heritage Evaluation Report prepared in accordance with the City's Cultural Heritage Evaluation Report Terms of Reference - Photo documentation of the property and all structures demonstrating the architectural and heritage features and including at least one photograph of each elevation of any structures on the property